New York State Income Taxes: the Complete Guide for Expats

 • Changing the registration of any New York-based businesses

-• Limiting the amount of time you and your family spend there
+• Limiting the amount of time you and your family spend in New York

-• Applying for a driver’s license or official ID there
+• Applying for a driver’s license or official ID in the state

 • Filing a change-of-address form